-To see how, we’ll first quickly review how turnover is measured.
+To discover how, we’ll first quickly review how turnover is measured.
 Then we’ll consider two slightly different scenarios: annual turnover and annualized turnover.

 As we discussed in a previous post, turnover rate is calculated by dividing the total number of employees leaving by the AVERAGE of the number of employees at the beginning of the period and at the end of the period:

 Here is the basic formula:

 # Employees leaving in period / mean(# Employees period beginning + # Employees period end)